madhanv22/github-dashboard/README.md

 GitHub Dashboard Application

 This project is a frontend coding challenge built as a single-page application using React, javaScript, and Tailwind CSS.
 It consumes the GitHub API to fetch user information and implements key features such as user search, search history, and profile details.
 The application demonstrates best practices, intuitive design, and effective use of modern frontend tools and technologies.

-GitHub Dashboard Application
-This project is a frontend coding challenge built as a single-page application using React, TypeScript, and Tailwind CSS.
-It consumes the GitHub API to fetch user information and implements key features such as user search, search history, and profile details.
-The application demonstrates best practices, intuitive design, and effective use of modern frontend tools and technologies.

 📁 Deliverables
 Source Code: https://github.com/madhanv22/github-dashboard̥